Education in India

 Step 1

-Candidates who have appeared or are appearing in +2 (with Physics, Chemistry and Biology as main subjects) have to appear in Medical Entrance Exams conducted by various state and Independent bodies, like PMT taken by Punjab Government and CBSE-PMT (Pre Medical Test) taken by the central board to admit candidates in various medical institutions affiliated with it.
+Candidates who have appeared or are appearing in +2 (with Physics, Chemistry and Biology as main subjects) have to appear in Medical Entrance Exams conducted NTA and various reputed medical institutes like NEET UG and AIIMS MBBS Entrance Exam to admit candidates in various medical institutions affiliated with it.
+These exams are generally held in the month of May-June.

 Step 2